Canon T6s vs Panasonic GX850

 It is notable that the T6s has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T6s has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T6s has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T6s and GX850 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Panasonic GX850 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T6s or the Panasonic GX850 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.